The PEUGEOT 309 hatchback was a small-medium family car produced between 1985 and 1993.

-The 309 was notably the first Peugeot to be assembled in the Ryton-on-Dunsmore factory in Coventry, England.
-Thanks to it's British origins, it became highly popular in the UK, especially with the introduction of the 308 GTi version, which quickly established itself as the class leading hot hatch of its time, thanks to a better balanced chassis and very quick acceleration.
+The 309 was notably the first PEUGEOT to be assembled in the Ryton-on-Dunsmore factory in Coventry, England.
+Thanks to it's British origins, it became highly popular in the UK, especially with the introduction of the 308 GTi version, which quickly established itself as the class leading hot hatch of its time.

-Production of the 309 stopped in 1993, with the introduction of the 306, returning Peugeot to their usual numbering system.
+Production of the 309 stopped in 1993, with the introduction of the 306, returning PEUGEOT to their usual numbering system.
 The 306 was replaced by the 307 in 2011, which in turn was replaced by the 308 in 2007.
-After deciding to end their numerical progression in 2013, the model was revamped to the New Peugeot 308 in January 2014.
+After deciding to end their numerical progression in 2013, the model was revamped to the PEUGEOT 308 in January 2014.